![]() |

 In this Open Access policy, at no step of the publication process, do we charge any kind of subscription, submission, processing, publication or reading of articles in our journal, without charging any fee to the authors (or their institution) or to the readers.

 The Journal participates and is indexed in various databases, portals, repositories and journal catalogues, providing easy, free and open access to published documents.
-The aim is to achieve maximum dissemination and visibility of the published scientific production.
+To ensure the unique identification and citability of each article, all our published content is assigned a Digital Object Identifier (DOI).
+The goal is to maximize the dissemination and visibility of published scientific work, facilitating its discovery and access globally.

 Policy on plagiarism

-The journal Política Internacional rejects plagiarism and any other fraudulent practice.
+The Journal Política Internacional categorically rejects plagiarism (including self-plagiarism) and any practice that compromises scientific integrity.
 Plagiarism constitutes a serious ethical misconduct and unacceptable behavior, which undermines the integrity of scholarly communication.
 Our journal is committed to promoting academic integrity and originality in all the papers we publish.

 We define plagiarism as the misappropriation of ideas, words, data, images or other content created by others without due acknowledgement or attribution to the original author.
 This includes the literal copying of texts, in whole or in part, without citing the source, or the substantial paraphrasing of texts without citing the original source.
 Both plagiarism and self-plagiarism are rejected, as well as the reuse of previously published works by the authors without proper citation.